Pensions on divorce and dissolution

 What about pension funds which were built up before we married?

 There is no automatic ringfencing of pre-matrimonial or non-matrimonial assets.
 However, the court will consider arguments that assets, including pensions, built up before the marriage should be treated differently to those built up during the marriage.
-Ultimately, the court has a very wide discretion as to how the assets should be divided and what is seen as ‘fair’ depends very much on the facts of your case and, in particular, if both your financial needs can still be met if assets are excluded.
+Ultimately, the court has a very wide discretion as to how the assets should be divided and what is seen as ‘fair’.
+This depends very much on the facts of your case especially if both your financial needs can still be met if assets are excluded.

 For specific advice about pensions, a good starting point is advice now’s free survival guide to pensions on divorce.

-• Offsetting – when one spouse keeps their more valuable pension plan(s) in exchange for taking less of the other capital assets, for example they take less of the equity in the family home or your combined savings.
+- Offsetting – this is when one spouse keeps their more valuable pension plan(s) in exchange for taking less of the other capital assets.
+For example, they take less of the equity in the family home or your combined savings.

-• A pension sharing order – one spouse’s pension plan(s) divided between you both when your divorce is finalised.
+- A pension sharing order – this is when one spouse’s pension plan(s) is divided between you both when your divorce is finalised.
 A pension sharing order transfers out a percentage of a pension and pays it to the ex-spouse.
 The recipient will be given a pension credit, not cash, which can be invested in the same pension scheme as their ex or in another external scheme.
-For more information read our helpful pension sharing orders guide.

-• A pension attachment order – the court can order a pension provider to pay a percentage of the pension income, and/or pension commutable lump sum and/or death benefits to an ex-spouse once the pension is in payment.
-Pension attachment orders are rarely used now as they keep former spouses financially tied together; a clean break is seen as preferrable.
+- A pension attachment order – the court can order a pension provider to pay a percentage of the income from one person’s pension on divorce to the other partner.
+This can also be or include a pension commutable lump sum and/or death benefits to an ex-spouse once the pension is in payment.
+Pension attachment orders are rarely used now as they keep former spouses financially tied together; a clean break is seen as preferable.
 In addition, if there is a pension attachment order and the pension holder dies before retiring, their ex-spouse may receive nothing.

-Generally, there are two main categories of pensions – known as 'DC' schemes and 'DB' schemes.
+Generally, there are two main types of pension: 'DC' schemes and 'DB' schemes.

-A Defined Contributions ('DC') scheme is a pension whose value is mainly determined by the contributions that you, and possibly your employer, have made to it.
+A Defined Contributions ('DC') scheme is a pension whereby the value is mainly determined by the contributions that you, and possibly your employer, have made to it.
 Those pension contributions buy units in a fund, which can fluctuate daily, so the final amount is not guaranteed.

-A **Defined Benefit ** ('DB') scheme is a pension whose value is mainly defined by the benefit that you will get from it.
-DB pensions are a special type of workplace pension which provide you with a guaranteed annual income for life.
+A Defined Benefit ('DB') scheme is a pension in which the value is mainly defined by the benefit that you will get from it.
+DB pensions are a special type of workplace pension which provides you with a guaranteed annual income for life.
 This income is based on how long you have worked for your employer and your final or average salary.
-DB schemes are typically public sector pensions.
+DB schemes are typically public-sector pensions.

 Pension valuations – what do I need to provide to my ex?

-For each pension that you have you will need to provide your spouse, and the court, with a cash equivalent value (CEV) which is sometimes called a cash equivalent transfer value (CETV).
+For each pension that you have, you will need to provide your spouse, and the court, with a cash equivalent value, (CEV) sometimes called a cash equivalent transfer value (CETV).
 If the pension is in payment, this may be referred to as the cash equivalent benefits (CEB).

-It is important to note that some pension providers, particularly public sector pension providers, can take several months to produce a CEV so be sure to request it as soon as possible.
+It's important to note that some pension providers, particularly public sector pension providers, can take several months to produce a CEV, so be sure to request it as soon as possible.

 But what if I can’t remember all of the pensions I’ve had since I started working?

 There are a couple of options to try if you need to track down pensions from previous jobs.
-You can look at the information provided on the government website and/ or try Money Helper.
+You can look at the information provided on the government website and/or try Money Helper.
+When you divorce and pensions are in the equation, it's essential that you track down all of your pensions so that the total amount is accounted for and distributed fairly.

 What does the CEV tell me?